codeformilwaukee/breakout-groups/README.md

 These groups change from week to week, with some lasting just a single night to others progressing over several years.
 To keep track of these fluctuating groups, we use GitHub issues to open, close and update groups over time.

-You can see the full list of projects on the [Chi Hack Night Breakout Groups page](https://codeformilwaukee.github.io/breakouts.html), or in the [issues list for this GitHub repository](https://github.com/codeformilwaukee/breakout-groups/issues).
+You can see the full list of projects on the [CfM Hack Night Breakout Groups page](https://codeformilwaukee.github.io/breakouts.html), or in the [issues list for this GitHub repository](https://github.com/codeformilwaukee/breakout-groups/issues).

 ## How do I add a group to the list?